 Two benefits to the patent owner

 For the patent owner, the first benefit is that, as discussed above, it gives you, the patent owner, the right to seek damages or redress for the infringement as early as possible.
 Liability for patent infringement can occur as soon as your patent application matures into a patent, which is referred to as the issue date of the patent.
-This date is located at the upper right-hand corner of your issued patent.
+This date is located in the upper right-hand corner of your issued patent.

 The patent marking statute allows you to give constructive notice to the public, including any alleged infringers, about the existence of your patent.
-This is similar to a recordation of a transfer of ownership on a house, which gives the public constructive notice of that transaction.
+This is similar to the recordation of a transfer of ownership on a house, which gives the public constructive notice of that transaction.
 Even if the public is not actually aware of it, they are legally responsible for knowing about the transaction so that they do not infringe on the new owners’ rights.
 The same is true with the patent marking statute.
 Even if the alleged infringer did not actually know about the issued patent, they are responsible for researching that information.

 Ignorantia juris non excusat or Ignorance of the law excuses not